Envelopes

 Click on Insert, Date/Time, New Format.

-Delete the contents of the box title "Edit date/fime format"
+Delete the contents of the box title "Edit date/time format"

 Click on the Time tab, select Hour(12)#, Leading Space, press Insert.